-- Continued growth of our owned brick-and-mortar stores and e-commerce direct-to-consumer sales and profitability globally; - Unseasonable weather conditions or other unforeseen factors affecting consumer demand and the resulting effect on order cancellations, sales returns, customer accommodations, reorders, direct-to-consumer sales, changes in mix and volume of full price sales in relation to promotional and closeout product sales and suppressed demand in subsequent seasons; - Macroeconomic trends affecting consumer traffic and spending in brick and mortar retail channels, which is creating uncertainly regarding the financial health of several of our US wholesale customers, in part due to recent bankruptcy announcements; - Difficult economic and/or competitive environments in certain key markets within our EMEA and LAAP regions; - Continued recovery and sales growth contributed by our Europe direct business; - The transactional effects of changes in foreign currency exchange rates on sales, gross margin, operating income and net income.
+Performance and profitability of our owned brick-and-mortar stores and e-commerce direct-to-consumer sales globally;

+- Unseasonable weather conditions or other unforeseen factors affecting consumer demand and the resulting effect on cancellations of advance wholesale orders, sales returns, wholesale customer accommodations, replenishment orders and reorders, direct-toconsumer sales, changes in mix and volume of full price sales in relation to promotional and closeout product sales, and suppressed wholesale and end-consumer demand in subsequent seasons; - Industry trends affecting consumer traffic and spending in brick and mortar retail channels, which are creating uncertainty regarding the long-term financial health of several of our U.S. wholesale customers, including some who have recently closed stores, or initiated restructuring activities, bankruptcy proceedings or liquidation; - Difficult economic and competitive environments in certain key markets within our Latin America and Asia Pacific ("LAAP") region, in particular, Korea; - Continued sales growth and profitability contributed by our EMEA region, particularly our European wholesale and direct-to-consumer businesses; - The effects of changes in foreign currency exchange rates on sales, gross margin, operating income, and net income: - A reduction in the rate of net sales growth of our prAna business; - Performance of our Mountain Hardwear business as we work to re-invigorate that brand in the marketplace; and - The financial impact of activities associated with and resulting from Project CONNECT.